Yoast/wordpress-seo/.github/SECURITY.md

 ### Submit your report
 When you've found a security issue that abides by the rules and scope of this project, please submit the report to us via security@yoast.com.
 In your mail, make sure to include:

-- The calculation of the CVSS (using the CVSS calculator)
+- the calculation of the CVSS (using the [CVSS calculator](https://www.first.org/cvss/calculator/3.0));
-- The impact of the issue
+- the impact of the issue;
-- A detailed guide on how to reproduce the issue
+- a detailed guide on how to reproduce the issue;
-- Provide the email address you used to create a MyYoast-account (if applicable)
+- the email address you used to create a MyYoast-account (if applicable).

 ### After your submission
 We will make a best effort to meet the following response targets for security reports: